-Division 4-Copying of works etc. by institutions assisting intellectually handicapped persons
+Division 4-Reproduction and communication of works etc. by institutions assisting persons with an intellectual disability

-135ZR Copying of published editions by institutions assisting intellectually handicapped persons
+135ZR Copying of published editions by institutions assisting persons with an intellectual disability

-The copyright in a published edition of a work (being a work in which copyright does not subsist) is not infringed by the making of one or more reproductions of the whole or a part of the edition in the course of making one or more copies of the whole or a part of the work by, or on behalf of, a body administering an institution assisting intellectually handicapped persons for use in the provision, whether by the institution or otherwise, of assistance to intellectually handicapped persons.
+The copyright in a published edition of a work (being a work in which copyright does not subsist) is not infringed by the making of one or more facsimile copies of the whole or a part of the edition in the course of making one or more reproductions of the whole or a part of the work by, or on behalf of, a body administering an institution assisting persons with an intellectual disability for use in the provision, whether by the institution or otherwise, of assistance to such persons.

-135ZS Copying of eligible items by institutions assisting intellectually handicapped persons
+135ZS Copying and communication of eligible items by institutions assisting persons with an intellectual disability

-- (1) The copyright in an eligible item, or in any work or other subjectmatter included in an eligible item, is not infringed by the making by, or on behalf of, a body administering an institution assisting intellectually handicapped persons of a copy of the whole or a part of the eligible item if: - (a) a remuneration notice, given by or on behalf of the body to the relevant collecting society, is in force; - (b) the copy is made solely for the purpose of use in the provision, whether by the institution or otherwise, of assistance to intellectually handicapped persons; and - (c) the body complies with subsection 135ZX(1) or (3), as the case requires, in relation to the copy. - (2) Subsection (1) does not apply to the making of a copy of the whole or a part of: - (a) an eligible item, being a work that has been separately published in a form that would be suitable for use in the provision of the assistance referred to in that subsection; or - (b) an eligible item that is not a work;
+- (1) The copyright in an eligible item, or in any work or other subject-matter included in an eligible item, is not infringed by the making or communication by, or on behalf of, a body administering an institution assisting persons with an intellectual disability of a copy of the whole or a part of the eligible item if: - (a) a remuneration notice, given by or on behalf of the body to the relevant collecting society, is in force; and - (b) the copying or communication is carried out solely for the purpose of use in the provision, whether by the institution or otherwise, of assistance to persons with an intellectual disability; and - (c) the body complies with subsection 135ZX(1) or (3) or section 135ZXA, as the case requires, in relation to the copy or communication.

-unless the person who makes the copy, or causes the copy to be made, is satisfied after reasonable investigation that:
+Division 4 Reproduction and communication of works etc. by institutions assisting persons with an intellectual disability unless the person who makes the copy or communication, or causes the copy or communication to be made, is satisfied after reasonable investigation that: